✔ Sharp’s solar panels are above average

 ✔ Sharp first made solar cells in 1963

 Considering how many types of solar panels there are, you’ll want to choose a reliable, high-quality brand to buy your panels from.
-Using our comprehensive list of the 12 best solar panel installers in the UK in 2024 will also help you find the right installer for those panels.
+Using our comprehensive list of the 12 best solar panel installers in the UK will also help you find the right installer for those panels.

 Sharp are among the most popular brand in the UK, so it makes sense that you or your installer will have them on a shortlist – but before you decide, you’ll want to find out how good Sharp’s panels really are, how their prices compare, and the warranty options on offer.